مقدمه

 🔹 Correct Answer: morning/mornings

-🔹 **Analysis of the Answer:** The question is directly answered by the dialog, with **Mr. Thorndyke** asking a question and **Edith** **confirming** the answer.
+🔹 Analysis of the Answer: The question is directly answered by the dialogue, with **Mr Thorndyke** asking a question and **Edith** confirming the answer as "**morning**."

 ⚠️ Potential Traps: The speaker mentions being "out a great deal in the afternoons and evenings," which may be distracting but the explicit answer is **mornings**.